ShaneByrne0963/wirefree/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: 'User Story: '
+name: User Story Template
 about: This is the default user story template
-title: ''
+title: 'User Story: '
-labels: ''
+labels: User Story
 assignees: ''

 ---